-Analytical descriptions of magnetic fields offers many advantages over numerical maps.
+Analytical descriptions of magnetic fields offer many advantages over numerical maps.
 Explicitly describing field components allows a deeper understanding of charged particle dynamics, and the ability to generate transfer maps gives huge speed advantages in particle tracking and lattice analysis.
-However, accurately describing higher-order (non-linear) components of 'real' magnets has historically been a challenging field.
-Often an assumption is made that the magnet is ideal or pseudo-ideal, and often this assumption is valid, but realistic analytic descriptions of magnetic fields can be of particularly importance for novel magnet designs where non-linear terms give a significant contribution to the total field, or for long undulator systems, with strong fringe field contributions, where numerical tracking schemes can be laborious.
-A technique to analytically describe an arbitrary magnetic field is given in reference [1] and has been implemented in a C++ code described in reference [3], along with a second order symplectic integrator [2] allowing fast, accurate numerical or analytic particle tracking through arbitrary magnetic fields.
+However, accurately describing higher-order (non-linear) components of "real" magnets has historically been a challenging problem.
+Often an assumption is made that the magnet is ideal or pseudo-ideal.
+While this assumption is often valid, more realistic analytic descriptions of magnetic fields can be of particularly importance for novel magnet designs, where non-linear terms give a significant contribution to the total field.
+Analytic descriptions also provide significant advantages for long undulator systems with strong fringe field contributions, where numerical tracking schemes can be laborious.
+A technique to describe analytically an arbitrary magnetic field is given by Venturini and Dragt [1], and has been implemented in a C++ code [3] along with a second order symplectic integrator [2].
+This code allows fast, accurate numerical or analytic particle tracking through arbitrary magnetic fields.
 In this paper, some applications of the code are discussed.
-A module to describe synchrotron radiation has been added and some results using both ideal and 'real' magnet systems are presented.
+A module to describe synchrotron radiation has been added, and some results using both ideal and "real" magnet systems are presented.